M-Bahy/veloparser/README.md

 - **Position frames** are saved only as **Text-File**
 - Converts frame's timestamps to GPS Week of Second format for synchronization with IMU/GNSS devices
 - Can be parameterized by yaml file.
 The default mode is no gps data available (position frames are not saved)

-The reason why i wrote it, is simply that i could not find any simple way without installing ROS (Robot operating software) or other huge c++-based lib that does 'just' extract the point clouds and GPS-Timestamps from pcap-file.

 ##### Usage